 It is a bit of the worry the many if not all the swabs jammed up our noses are from China and are saturated with ethylene oxide which the EPA classified as a human carcinogen in December 2016.
 It can also cause genetic damage.
 We can only hope that unless you have to have lots of tests, the amount of exposure is too low to produce these effects.

 Case #’s.
+The New York Times has a good reference page on covid stats which it keeps updated.
 It is seldom mentioned but obvious and logical that the greater number of tests are performed, the more cases will be identified and counted.
 Therefore, elevated case numbers do not necessarily mean that the problem is growing.
 Here are some factors that make case numbers hard to interpret:

 - The counts may be low because millions of people were never tested.
 E.g., they had mild or no symptoms (that can be up to 80% of infections) or they did not have access to testing.
 If there indeed have been substantially more cases, that might mean we are closer to “herd immunity” than the numbers would suggest.

 - On the other hand, the case numbers may be massively overstated because: